gregorypost89/Indicators/README.md

 ![alt text](images/enumerate1.png)

-Each of these dataframes will need to go into a separate sheet.
-We need to pass in that **ExcelWriter** to save our multiple dataframes.
+Each of these DataFrames will need to go into a separate sheet.
+We need to pass in that **ExcelWriter** to save our multiple DataFrames.
 Since this was provided as our writer, we can pass "writer" in here

 ![alt text](images/toExcelWriter.png)